Safety Tips for Long Distance Night Driving

 What to Do if You Get Injured in a Car Accident

 If you get into a car accident while driving long distances at night, you need to make sure you seek immediate medical assistance for any injuries.
 If possible, document the scene with your smartphone and ensure police are called to complete a report.

 When you are stable, you should make an initial report to your insurance carrier.
 Do not give them any details about the accident other than when and where it happened.
-Talk to an attorney about what happened and let the attorney handle any future communication with the insurer and other parties involved.
+Talk to a Charleston, WV car accident attorney about what happened and let the attorney handle any future communication with the insurer and other parties involved.